Data Protection Policy

-3.3.2. direct discrimination: less favourable treatment on one of the protected classes.
+3.3.2. direct discrimination: less favorable treatment of one of the protected classes.

-3.3.3. indirect discrimination: the application of neutral provisions, criteria or practices (“PCP”) which put employees of a particular protected class at a disadvantage not faced by others who do not share that particular class.
+3.3.3. indirect discrimination: the application of neutral provisions, criteria, or practices (“PCP”) that put employees of a particular protected class at a disadvantage not faced by others who do not share that particular class.
 For example, a requirement for all staff to be on-site on a Friday lunchtime would disproportionately affect Muslims as Friday prayers take place at that time.

 3.3.5.
-FFL does not tolerate discrimination of employees in any form.
+FFL does not tolerate discrimination against employees in any form.

 3.3.8.
 Whistleblowing in place for any discrimination act reporting